andrew-mendes/andrew-mendes/README.md

 ### Hi there, I'm Andrew 👋

-I'm an IT professional with a versatile background.
+I'm a brazilian IT professional with a versatile background.

 - 📧 Reach me at: andrewmendes@gmail.com

 - 🌱 I have an IT associate degree and I'm working on a second one in Software Analysis and Development

+- 🗨️ I speak Portuguese, English and some Spanish as well

 - 🤩 I'm fascinated by science